Joseph Price (basketball)

-Joseph Price is a college basketball coach at Central State University.
-Prior to his arrival at Central State, he served as the head coach of Grambling State University.
+Joseph Price is a college basketball coach at Dillard University.
+Prior to his arrival at Dillard, he served as the head coach of Central State and Grambling State.

 Playing career

 Price played college basketball for Notre Dame under Digger Phelps in the 1980s.
 He later played professionally overseas for 13 years.

+Coaching career

 IUPUI

 Price began his college coaching career at IUPUI in 2002–03, that same year, the Jaguars advance to the NCAA Tournament for the first time ever.
 While at IUPUI, Price coached current Indiana Pacers point guard George Hill, a first round selection in the 2008 NBA Draft.

 Lamar

-In the 2011-2012 season, Price helped coach the Cardinals to an outstanding 23-12 record and a spot in the NCAA Tournament for the first time since 2000.
+In the 2011–2012 season, Price helped coach the Cardinals to an outstanding 23–12 record and a spot in the NCAA Tournament for the first time since 2000.
 It was the team's first 20-win season since 1988 and their third highest win total ever.

 Grambling State

 In 2012, Price was hired as the head coach of Grambling State.
 His first season was not successful, as the 2012-13 team went 0–28, becoming just the eighth Division I team in NCAA history to finish a season winless.